mona-mk/documentation/python/bokeh.md

 ---
 `dir(object)`, `dir(bokeh.models.tools)` to get all methods of object, for instance all methods of figure object

-Everything that has to do with interactivity and dynamic actions, you need to use a native bokeh data structure called ColumnDataSource.
+Everything that has to do with interactivity and dynamic actions, you need to use a native bokeh data structure called `ColumnDataSource`.
 Pandas has limitations here, and interactive features like tooltip won’t work with pandas dataframes as input.

 ---
 **Sample data**